WNRI/travelistics/README.md

 Usage
 =====

-Addfromcsv is made to push data from a csv to piwik using the [piwik API](http://piwik.org/docs/analytics-api/reference/).
+addfromcsv.php is made to push data from a csv to piwik using the [piwik API](http://piwik.org/docs/analytics-api/reference/).

 When loading historical data there are two important things to beware: